Worcester Reed Warner: Further activities

 Warner was a charter member of the American Society of Mechanical Engineers, and from 1897 to 1898 he served as the 16th president of ASME.
 (Ambrose Swasey would later serve as the 23rd ASME president.)
 In 1900 the firm was incorporated as Warner & Swasey Company.
 Warner served as president and chairman of the board, but retired in 1911.

 Both Warner and Ambrose Swasey also became trustees of the Case School of Applied Science.
 As both men had an interest in astronomy, they donated an entire observatory to the school.
 This became the Warner and Swasey Observatory.
 It was dedicated in 1920.

 The Warner Building on Case Western Reserve University houses the Worcester Reed Warner Laboratory, named after the former university trustee.
 The construction of this building was partly funded by Worcester Warner.

+The Warner Library in Tarrytown, New York, has served both Tarrytown and North Tarrytown (now Sleepy Hollow, New York) since 1929.
+It was built and gifted to the two communities by Warner and his wife Cornelia.
+Constructed of Vermont limestone, the Neoclassical building was designed by Walter Dabney Blair.

-The crater Warner on the Moon is named after him.
+The crater Warner on the Moon is named after Worcester Warner.

 Death

-Warner died in Eisenach, Saxe-Weimar, Germany and is buried in Sleepy Hollow Cemetery, Sleepy Hollow, New York.
+Warner died in Eisenach, Saxe-Weimar, Germany, and is buried in Sleepy Hollow Cemetery, Sleepy Hollow, New York.